Your free Experian Credit Score

 Your free Experian Credit Score is intended as a useful guide to give you an idea of how lenders may view your credit history.
 Knowing your score can help you make more informed choices when it comes to credit.

 What does your Experian Credit Score mean for you?

 You should get the best credit cards, loans and mortgages (but there are no guarantees).

 881 - 960

-You should get most credit cards, loans and mortgages but the very best deals may reject you.
+You should get most credit cards, loans and mortgages but you might not get the very best deals.

 721 - 880